Axio-Lab/hublab/README.md

 - Reward community, brand, or product loyal users based on their Token ($BONK) and NFT ownership.
 - Enabling buy-to-redeem commerce by offering nearly 100% discounts to customers who hold $BONK tokens or the necessary NFTs.

-Verxio's tokenized discount feature, creators and businesses can provide discounts to convert users and drive more sales, while also encouraging users to join their community.
+With Verxio's tokenized discount feature, creators and businesses can provide discounts to convert users and drive more sales while encouraging users to join their community.

 ## Bonk Integration & Overall Impact  🐶
 1. $BONK Payment: Verxio provides users with an innovative way to spend their $BONK on digital product purchases